 Invercargill transport entrepreneur Bill Richardson loved trucks so much he not only made them his life’s work, but his hobby too.
 Throughout his lifetime, Bill collected an amazing array of vintage trucks – and after his daughter Joc O’Donnell inherited his collection, she decided to honour her dad’s legacy by sharing his beloved vehicles with the public.

 While lockdown has put a pin in our plans to offer a ‘Dads Go Free’ special this Father’s Day, the team at Transport World and The Grille café have come up with a fantastic deal that’s so nice, dad will get to enjoy it twice.
-Click here to find out more about this fantastic Father's Day gift.

 We also caught up with Transport World executive director Joc O’Donnell – Bill’s daughter – to hear about some of her favourite family moments shared with her dad.